Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 Click on the `+`-symbol at the bottom of the objective collection.
 A new prefilled objective appeares which has to be edited accordingly.
 How it can be edited is explained [here](#change-objective).

 * **Note:** An objective needs to receive a value before the optimization step to make it work.
 In this demo this can be achieved, by creating a new question in the questionnaire or by changing one question for a different objective to the new objective.
 How you do this, is explained below.
+* **Note:** It is recommended, to store the previous *ObservationPerEvaluation.csv* in *Assets/BOforUnity/BOData/BayesianOptimization/LogData* and delete it in this folder afterwards, to make sure the header is correct.

 ###### Create question
 In the hierarchy of the *BO-example-scene* go to *QTQuestionnaireManager/QuestionPage-1*.
 Then on the right you can see *Question Item Creation*.
 Choose the inputs as needed (the *Header Name* needs tobe the same as the according objective name).
 After that click on *Create Item* and the question gets added.
 Now you can edit the question by following the next paragraph.